 Every rabbit is different, and so the socialisation process will take a unique amount of time for each animal.
 Do not rush things.
 Let the rabbit determine their own pace.
 And, try to be patient.
 Once your rabbit has been socialised and bonded with you and your other pets, you will see that the time and effort was worthwhile.

 Proper socialisation is just as important for your rabbit as providing for its other basic needs.
-Yes, housing, diet, and medical care ensure the longevity and overall health of your rabbit, but socialising your rabbit is imperative for their mental health whether you adopt your rabbit or purchase a kit, socialisation ensures that your rabbit stays happy and active.
+Yes, housing, diet, and medical care ensure the longevity and overall health of your rabbit, but socialising your rabbit is imperative for their mental health.
+Socialisation ensures that your rabbit stays happy and active.

 Follow the steps above to begin the socialising process and remember to take your time.
 It will be worth it, we promise.